apppackio/apppack-docs/src/how-to/sending email.md

 ## Overview

-This add-on provides the app access to send email from addresses in the given domain via its IAM task role.
+This add-on provides the app access to send email via the SES API from addresses in the given domain via its IAM task role.

+!!! tip
+    Many open source libraries exist for simplifying sending email via SES.
+Look for one in your preferred language or framework if you don't want to work with the lower-level AWS SDK.

 ## Config Variables